December 26, 2016

 Size: c60mm

-The St. Louis Motor Carriage Company was established by George Dorris and John L. French in 1898.
-George Dorris was the chief engineer.
-The company was successful from the start with production numbers of 130 cars built by 1900, 250 cars for 1902 to 1903, 230 cars in 1904 and 300 cars in 1905.
 The first St. Louis carriages were single-cylinder and two-cylinder tiller-steered, chain-driven vehicles.
 A 10 hp single-cylinder delivery van and a 25 hp two-cylinder bus were offered in 1901 only.
 Steering wheels appeared in 1902 and a 35 hp four-cylinder touring car model was introduced.
 Early St. Louis Carriage Company cars were advertised using the slogan "Rigs that Run".

-The company was reorganized in 1905 as the St. Louis Motor Car Company and moved to a large new manufacturing plant in Peoria, Illinois.
-All Peoria built cars were four-cylinder shaft driven cars.
-But, George Dorris decided to remain in St. Louis and went on to build his own car called the Dorris (see Dorris).
-This was a serious blow to the St. Louis company.
+However, George Dorris decided to remain in St. Louis and went on to build his own car called the Dorris (see Dorris).
+This was a serious blow to the St. Louis Motor Car Company.
 By mid-1907 the company was in serious financial trouble and it was all over by December of that year.

 Emblems

-The St. Louis Carriage Company name was also displayed on the sill plate, as shown in the very rare example below.
+The St. Louis Carriage Company name was also displayed on the sill plate, as shown in the very rare example below:

 This is a sill plate used on early St. Louis cars (c1903-1905) mjs